mtlong29/MySite/_posts/blog/2017-07-28-custom-wordpress-login-page.md

 1. Create a new folder (inside your theme) and name it login (for example..)
 2. In that folder create the css file that your login page will use
-3. Tell wordpress to load this css file by editing your theme's `functions.php` file
+3. Tell WordPress to load this css file by editing your theme's `functions.php` file
 4. Add optional php functions to your `functions.php` file

 ## Folder Structure